$2.75M Scaffolding Accident Settlement

-Our client was working on a 40 million dollar construction project in NYC.
+Raphaelson & Levine Secure a Huge Victory For a Local 1 Union Bricklayer working on a $40 million dollar construction project in New York City.
 A cement buggy was not adequately secured and fell nearly four stories striking the scaffold planking our client was standing on, propelling him upward.
 (Imagine an anvil dropping on a seesaw.)

 In the air, he impacted the scaffold decking above him and was falling towards the ground when he was able to save himself hanging on the now broken scaffolding.